List of Category 1 Atlantic hurricanes

-Hurricane Oscar is the most recent Category 1 hurricane as of October 2024.
+Hurricane Imelda is the most recent Category 1 hurricane as of October 2025.
+It is shown at its peak intensity of 90 mph (150 km/h) and minimum pressure of 966 mb (28.53 inHg) in the image above.

 A Category 1 Atlantic hurricane is an Atlantic hurricane that reaches category 1 strength, which is the lowest hurricane classification on the Saffir–Simpson scale.
 When a storm's wind speed is between 64 and 82 kn, it is classified as a Category 1.
 Since records began in 1851, 358 tropical cyclones have peaked at this intensity.

 Background

 Since HURDAT began in 1851, all tropical cyclones of at least tropical storm intensity were tracked by the National Hurricane Center.
 In 1971, the Saffir–Simpson scale was devised by Herbert Saffir and Robert Simpson.
 Category 1 was designed as the lowest hurricane category on the scale.